Website Logo

 • Terminate your contract at least eight weeks before the end date.

-• Use a broker or comparison site to find a new contract term.
+• Use a broker or comparison site to compare prices.

 • Sign the new agreement and the switch will occur on the anniversary date.